Cloth masks need to be cleaned regularly, CDC recommends

 In an April 10 New York Times article, Virginia Tech aerosol scientist Linsey Marr instructed readers to avoid cleaning masks with chemicals such as bleach or hydrogen peroxide, as they may degrade the fabric fibers and make masks less effective.

-Among its mask hygiene tips, the CDC's guidance states cloth face coverings should not be used by children younger than 2 or by anyone who has trouble breathing, is unconscious or incapacitated, or who is otherwise unable to remove a mask without assistance.
+Among its mask hygiene tips, the CDCs guidance states cloth face coverings should not be used by children younger than 2 or by anyone who has trouble breathing, is unconscious or incapacitated, or who is otherwise unable to remove a mask without assistance.

 According to the CDC, cloth face coverings should: